OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-25.md

 Six branches are to extend from its sides—three on one side and three on the other.

 ## Exodus 25:33
-Three cups shaped like almond flowers with buds and blossoms are to be on one branch, three on the next branch, and the same for all six branches extending from the lampstand.
+Each branch is to have three cups shaped like almond flowers with buds and blossoms, and this design is to be consistent for all six branches extending from the lampstand.

 ## Exodus 25:34
-And on the lampstand there are to be four cups shaped like almond flowers with buds and blossoms.
+The lampstand itself is to have four cups shaped like almond flowers with buds and blossoms.

 ## Exodus 25:35
-One bud shall be under the first pair of branches extending from the lampstand, a second bud under the second pair, and a third bud under the third pair—six branches in all.
+A bud shall be positioned under the first pair of branches extending from the lampstand, another bud under the second pair, and a third bud under the third pair—making six branches in total.

 ## Exodus 25:36
 The buds and branches shall all be of one piece with the lampstand, crafted from pure gold.